headforwards-spd/headforwards-website/src/pages/wordpress-blog/2017-03-once-month-fifteen-times-day.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2017/03/once-month-fifteen-times-day"
+path: /2017/03/once-month-fifteen-times-day
-title: "From Once a Month to Fifteen Times a Day – Our Journey Into Continuous Delivery"
+title: 'From Once a Month to Fifteen Times a Day – Our Journey Into Continuous Delivery'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/headforwardssunsetoverwater.jpeg, text: 'From Once a Month to Fifteen Times a Day'}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardssunsetoverwater46.jpeg, text: 'Our Journey Into Continuous Delivery'}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteammemberworkingcopy.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/headforwards.agilesoftwaredevelopmentoutsourcing80.jpg, text: ""}
-date: "2017-03-21T15:42:44.000Z"
+date: '2017-03-21T15:42:44.000Z'
-modified: "2018-02-08T14:16:34.000Z"
+modified: '2018-02-08T14:16:34.000Z'
-excerpt: "We build software.
+excerpt: 'We build software.
 We also build the teams that build the software.
 Currently, with one our clients we are releasing 15-20 new updates a day across a global infrastructure.
 And, with zero downtime.
 Continuous Delivery is something that really excites us here at Headforwards.
 But software deployment wasn’t always this way.
-The State (or not too …"
+The State (or not too …'
-categories: ["Agile","Coding","News"]
+categories:
+    - Agile
+    - Coding
+    - News
 tags: []
 author:
-  id: "ccc5e2bb-ae99-57b8-bc21-de8892c1d0ac"
+    id: ccc5e2bb-ae99-57b8-bc21-de8892c1d0ac
-  slug: "jake"
+    slug: jake
-  name: "Jake Kimpton"
+    name: 'Jake Kimpton'
-  path: "/author/jake/"
+    path: /author/jake/

 ---
 We build software.
 We also build the teams that build the software.
 Currently, with one our clients we are releasing 15-20 new updates a day across a global infrastructure.
 And, with zero downtime.
 Continuous Delivery is something that really excites us here at Headforwards.
 But software deployment wasn’t always this way.